51r/terraform-module/README.md

 This is an example repo that can be used as a module in Terraform.

-It includes Terraform Provider [random_pet](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/pet)
+It includes Terraform Provider [random_pet](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/pet) which creates 10 random pet names.

 # Prerequisite
 * Install [Terraform](https://www.terraform.io/downloads.html) `>=0.12`